Seonbi: Sarim

-During the Joseon Dynasty, the Sarim faction was a political faction in Joseon dynasty that actively sought to realize the political ideology of Neo-Confucianism.
-Sarim was the ruling class in charge of political and social functions in close contact with the king's sovereignty.
-They were responsible for the political ideas of Neo-Confucianism not only at the ideological level but also at the practical level in the political system of the Joseon Dynasty.
+The Sarim faction was a political faction in the Joseon Dynasty that actively sought to realize the political ideology of Neo-Confucianism.
+Cho Kwangjo is commonly said to be the founder of sarim.
+Sarim advised the king closely.
+They studied and enacted political ideas of Neo-Confucianism not only at the theoretical level but also at the practical level, sometimes succeeding in reforms.
+Sarim often faced persecution, resulting in the Korean literati purges.